allenai/allennlp-guide/chapters/your-first-model.md

 <exercise id="6" title="Writing a config file">

 As mentioned previously, in AllenNLP you don't need to worry about connecting the input files to the dataset reader, batching, feeding the data to the model, or writing the training loop.
 You just need to specify how individual components (such as the dataset reader, the model, the optimizer etc.) get initialized along with their parameters by writing *a configuration file*.
+(Well, you can do these things if you want to, but we think it's easier to use the configuration files in most cases.)

 Config files in AllenNLP are formatted in JSON (or more specifically, a superset of JSON called [Jsonnet](https://jsonnet.org/), which supports fancier features like variables and imports).
 A config file is just a big JSON object with several keys (or *sections*) corresponding to individual components of your project: